-The Directors have also considered the COVID-19 global pandemic and whether any adjustments are required to reported amounts in the financial statements.
-As at the reporting date no global pandemic had been declared.
+The Directors have also considered the COVID-19 global pandemic and whether any adjustments are required to reported amounts in the financial statements..
 Subsequent to the reporting date with social distancing and restrictions on travel and in person meetings business has had to be carried out in a very different way which can delay or stop critical decisions being made.